 In 2016, we set out to develop a radical new production process for bicycle frames.
 Our goal was to develop an automated process that could prove that Europe is still a suitable production location for the bicycle industry.
 A sharp contrast to the common perspective in the bicycle industry.
 For a typical bike sold in Europe every single part imported from the Far East, from the pedals to the saddle.

-The radical new process we developed starts with flats sheets of aluminium that are pressed into shape to create the two mirrored sides of our frame.
+The radical new process we developed starts with flats sheets of aluminum that are pressed into shape to create the two mirrored sides of our frame.

 These halves are then, together with the bottom bracket, head tube, and seat post, welded together with a high-precision robotic 3D laser welder.
 Resulting in a strong and lightweight frame that is unlike anything else currently on the market.